 - A flawed or incomplete perception of truth does not change the truth.

-- Emotions do not decide truth.
+- My emotions do not decide truth.

 - Faith and reason are not incompatible.
 Logic applied to faith is not unreasonable.
+But logic has limits.

 The years since those days at university have strengthened, rather than diminished, what I believe.